-In every city or county, they will require a licensed contractor to do the work, so it is critically important to vet out your choice in selecting a licensed contractor when considering Basketball Court Construction.
-Before you even starting a conversation, you should take the time to look up a contractor’s license as there is no point in having a contractor come out and get a quote only to find out that the company isn’t licensed or experience enough and to provide work legally.
-Florida law allows you to be your own contractor but there are many laws applicable to doing your self so be sure to research before you set out to do it yourself.
+Every city / county requires a licensed contractor to perform the construction of a court.
+It is critically important to vet out your choice in selecting a licensed contractor.
+Before you even start a conversation, take the time to look up a contractor’s license for your area.
+There is no point in having a contractor come out and get a quote only to find out that the company is not licensed or experience enough and to provide work legally.
+Florida law allows you to be your own contractor but there are many laws applicable to doing so, be sure to do your research before you set out to do it yourself.

-Basketball courts can be designed and built out of concrete or asphalt both of which have its own unique components that make up the finished product.
-Armor Courts estimators are highly trained to discuss which one is best for your project.
+Basketball courts can be designed and built out of concrete or asphalt.
+Both types of surfaces have their own unique components that make up the finished product.
+Armor Courts estimators are highly trained to discuss which one is best for your project

 Basketball Court Construction Details

 Construction starts by having a conversation about your project.
-We will discuss many things that are crucial to a successful project.
+Armor Courts will discuss many things that are crucial to a successful project.

-From those discussions we will be able to give you a budgeted amount of what we think the court will cost and the time it will take to complete the project.
-There are many factors that go into estimating the project, such as the location of the court, size of the court, type surface, what kind of goals and how many, fencing, lighting etc.
+From those discussions Armor Courts will be able to give you an estimated budgeted amount of what the court will cost and the time it will take to complete the project.
+There are many factors that go into estimating the project, such as the location of the court, size of the court, type surface, what type of goals are wanted , how many goals, fencing and lighting etc.

-Once we have prepared the official estimate has been sent to you and it has been accepted, we will begin the process of getting some detailed drawings which we can submit to the city, or county for permitting.
-Once they have reviewed the drawings, they may have changes and or comments for changes that need to be made if there are any.
-If there are comments and or changes that need to be made they will be addressed by our team and resubmitted for reconsideration & permit approval.
+Once Armor Courts has prepared the official estimate, sends it to you and you have accepted it, we will begin the process of getting the detailed engineered drawings which we will submit to the city / county for permitting.
+Once the city/ county has reviewed the drawings, they may have changes and or comments for revisions that need to be made.
+If there are comments and or changes that need to be made, they will be addressed by our team and resubmitted for reconsideration & permit approval.
 This process can take anywhere from 3-4 weeks and greatly varies between cities and counties.

-Once cured we can begin the coatings process in the colors you choose.
+Once cured, we begin the coatings process in the colors you have chosen.
 After the coatings are applied, we will stripe the court and open it for play.

-Other factors to consider before you start the project that may include restoration to the surrounding property such as irrigation, landscaping, fencing, just to name a few.
+Other factors to consider before you start your project may include restoration to the surrounding property such as irrigation, landscaping, and fencing, just to name a few.
 These are generally excluded from the contract unless specifically included.

 Backyard Basketball Court Dimensions